Boys Will Be Boys!

 Boys Will Be Boys! is the debut studio album by South African rock band Rabbitt, released in 1975 on Jo'Burg Records.
-The album reached gold certification in the country faster than any other previously released album in South Africa at the time.
-It also earned the group a Sarie Award in the Best Contemporary Pop category.
+The album earned a gold certification in the country faster than any other previously released album in South Africa at the time.
+The group won a Sarie Award in the Best Contemporary Pop category.
 In 1989, Boys Will Be Boys! was reissued in Germany and the United States.